Thorinori/COVID19-New-Case-Tracker/README.md

 2) Press "Run on Free Compute"

 Shared Info:
-To generate a map for a timeframe, use generate_map(start, end) where start and end are strings formatted "1/22/20" (mm/dd/yy).
+To generate a map for a timeframe, use generate_new_map(start, end) where start and end are strings formatted "1/22/20" (mm/dd/yy).

 If you want to see the total number of cases instead of the new cases within a period of time, set start and end to the same date.